SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Force placing tools and fast building tools can identify in off-hands flint and steel (to place fire) and bucket (to place fluid).
 - Added colored glass panes.
 - Colored glass, colored glass pane, colored ice and colored portals can now affect beacons (depending on block tag `mishanguc:tints_beacon_beams`).
-- Adjusted the placement of slab blocks to avoid in same caves when using fast building tools to place slabs, the operation is incorrectly considered to double the slab.
+- Adjusted slab placement to avoid cases where, when using fast building tools to place slabs in the same case, the operation was incorrectly considered to double the slab.
 - Added column building tool.
 - Modified the mod's description.
 - (For versions 1.19.4 and above) Fixed the issue that cherry leaves use the texture of acacia leaves.